clokep/relapse/docs/usage/administration/admin_faq.md

 Using [libjemalloc](https://jemalloc.net) can also yield a significant improvement in overall memory use, and especially in terms of giving back RAM to the OS.
-To use it, the library must simply be put in the LD_PRELOAD environment variable when launching Synapse.
-On Debian, this can be done by installing the `libjemalloc1` package and adding this line to `/etc/default/matrix-synapse`:
+To use it, the library must simply be put in the LD_PRELOAD environment variable when launching Relapse.
+On Debian, this can be done by installing the `libjemalloc1` package and adding this line to `/etc/default/matrix-relapse`:

     LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libjemalloc.so.1

 This made a significant difference on Python 2.7 - it's unclear how much of an improvement it provides on Python 3.x.

-If you're encountering high CPU use by the Synapse process itself, you may be affected by a bug with presence tracking that leads to a massive excess of outgoing federation requests (see [discussion](https://github.com/matrix-org/synapse/issues/3971)).
+If you're encountering high CPU use by the Relapse process itself, you may be affected by a bug with presence tracking that leads to a massive excess of outgoing federation requests (see [discussion](https://github.com/clokep/relapse/issues/3971)).
 If metrics indicate that your server is also issuing far more outgoing federation requests than can be accounted for by your users' activity, this is a likely cause.
-The misbehavior can be worked around by disabling presence in the Synapse config file: [see here](../configuration/config_documentation.md#presence).
+The misbehavior can be worked around by disabling presence in the Relapse config file: [see here](../configuration/config_documentation.md#presence).

 Running out of File Handles
 ---

-If Synapse runs out of file handles, it typically fails badly - live-locking at 100% CPU, and/or failing to accept new TCP connections (blocking the connecting client).
+If Relapse runs out of file handles, it typically fails badly - live-locking at 100% CPU, and/or failing to accept new TCP connections (blocking the connecting client).
 Matrix currently can legitimately use a lot of file handles, thanks to busy rooms like `#matrix:matrix.org` containing hundreds of participating